Coherus BioSciences Inc. (CHRS) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $17.88, which is $9.96 above the current price.
 CHRS currently public float of 71.61M and currently shorts hold a 13.52% ratio of that float.
-Today, the average trading volume of CHRS was 1.13M shares.
+Today, the average trading volume of CHRS was 1.23M shares.

 CHRS’s Market Performance